JulianNicholls/hangman-cpp/README.md

 - NeoVim - I learnt vi more than 40 years ago, but NeoVim has re-ignited my interest.
 - Lazygit - What a great Git front-end.

+## latest state

+The hanged entity is now a robot.
+The text has colours now, including the robot.